Sunflowers of Sanborn damaged after people jumped fence, stole sunflowers

 Sunflowers of Sanborn is facing another obstacle Sunday after the weather forced them to close the grounds for safety purposes on Saturday.

-The owners say people were jumping the fence, stealing sunflowers, breaking the chain off their exit.
+The owners say people were jumping the fence, stealing sunflowers, and breaking the chain off their exit.

 According to a Facebook post by Sunflowers of Sanborn, Niagara County Sheriff’s Deputies came to the scene because people would not stop entering the property.